JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-26-hard-drive-book-review.md

 ## Final thoughts

 This book confirmed to me that Bill Gates is an interesting and inspiring figure.
-While I find many of his actions morally questionable, if not outright repulsive, I cannot deny that he has used his potential and oppotunity to the fullest; the "Hard Drive" title is, therefore, 100% accurate.
+While I find many of his actions morally questionable, if not outright repulsive, I cannot deny that he has used his potential and opportunity to the fullest; the "Hard Drive" title is, therefore, 100% accurate.

 Do you know a good book about Bill Gates?
 What’s your opinion on Microsoft?
 Is its global hegemony a good or a bad thing?
 How do you find Microsoft’s products and software tools?
 Let me know in the comments; I’d love to continue the conversation there.